cran/MLwrap/README.md

 # MLwrap

-A minimalistic library specifically designed to make the estimation of MachineLearning (ML) techniques as easy and accessible as possible, particularly within the framework of the Knowledge Discovery in Databases (KDD) process in data mining.
+A minimal library specifically designed to make the estimation of Machine Learning (ML) techniques as easy and accessible as possible, particularly within the framework of the Knowledge Discovery in Databases (KDD) process in data mining.
 The package provides all the essential tools needed to efficiently structure and execute each stage